ariga/atlas/doc/md/guides/sqlite/check-constraint.md

 -- This will trigger an "CHECK constraint failed" error
 ```

-Here is an example on how to add CHECK constraint to multiple columns:
+Here is an example on how to add CHECK constraints to multiple columns:

 ```sql title=Example
 -- Create the example table with the specified CHECK constraints